 Teachers conduct their own risk assessments in regard to on site and off site activities.
+These are submitted to the Principal and Administration Manager, for approval by Principal, prior to the activity/excursion.

 Conduct

 The School has put in place a Code of Conduct for staff which may be supplemented from time to time by specific rules and directives.
 The Code of Conduct includes such matters as: